MartimVideira/nlp/text_classification.md

 ## Naive Bayes

-Naive Bayes (NB) makes a simplifying (naive) assumption about how the features interact
+Naive Bayes (NB) makes a simplifying (naive) assumption about how the features interact, that features are independent from eachother, that we are dealing with independent events.

 Bayes Rule: